tpauldike/js-ES6-react/projects/1-number_guessing_game/README.md

 6. The game will keep running until the number of attempts to guess is exceeded.

 ## Prerequisites
-To run the Number Guessing Game, you need to have a compatible programming environment set up, such as Node.js.
+- To run the Number Guessing Game, you need to have a compatible programming environment set up, such as Node.js.
+- in addition, install prompt-sync as follows: `npm install prompt-sync`

 ## How to Run the Game